 This is our first published report and it reflects the hard work and enthusiasm of the resident naturalists, the generosity of the visiting naturalists in sharing their observations and the interest of the local community in their natural environment.
 Robin Sutton has compiled a beautifully illustrated review and summary of the biological records submitted to OHBR in 2017.
-It is much more than a statistical summary; maps showing the extent of the survey work, from the Butt of Lewis via islands in the Sound of Harris to Barra and Vatersay, accompany sections on the animals, plants and fungi describing the great diversity of species that have been recorded.
+It is much more than a statistical summary; maps showing the extent of the survey work, from the Butt of Lewis to Barra and Vatersay, accompany sections on the animals, plants and fungi, describing the great diversity of species that have been recorded.
 There is everything from whales to jellyfish and orchids to seaweeds.

 For anyone with an interest in the natural world Discovering our Natural Heritage provides an insight into the fascinating and diverse nature of the Outer Hebrides.
 OHBR is committed to making the information we collect accessible and available to everyone, therefore this publication is available to read on-line and to download from the publications page of this website.